aspannagel/vmchecktools/README.md

 Features vmchecktools is used for:
 - make VMware-Tools installation/update for Linux/Unix as easy as rpm-managment
-- copy over pvscsi/vmxnet3 modules for new kernel BEFORE booting into it and rebuild initrd, so they are used during boot (for older kernels)
+- copy over pvscsi/vmxnet3 modules for new kernel BEFORE booting into it and rebuild initrd, so they are used during boot (required for older kernels)
-- reinstall vmware-tools while first boot into a certain kernel
+- reinstall vmware-tools while first boot into a new kernel

 Some comments:
 - written as init-script, also usable as standalone script